finos/datahelix/docs/GettingStarted.md

 ## Data types

-The generator supports four different data types:
+The generator supports several different data types including:

 -   **integer** - any integer number between -1E20 and 1E20 inclusive
 -   **decimal** - any real number between -1E20 and 1E20 inclusive, with an optional granularity / precision (a power of ten between 1 and 1E-20) that can be defined via a `granularTo` constraint.
 -   **string** - sequences of unicode characters up to a maximum length of 1000 characters
 -   **datetime** - specific moments in time, with values in the range 0001-01-01T00:00:00.000 to 9999-12-31T23:59:59.999, with an optional granularity / precision (from a maximum of one year to a minimum of one millisecond) that can be defined via a `granularTo` constraint.

+A full list of the supported data types can be found in the [user guide](https://github.com/finos/datahelix/blob/master/docs/GettingStarted.md#Data-Types).

 We'll expand the example profile to add a new `age` field, a not-null integer in the range 1-99: